 3. Add flour, baking soda and salt to the butter and egg mixture and beat until incorporated.
 Lastly, add chocolate chips and chopped nuts, and stir well with a wooden spoon (or your mixer).
 You can also use M&Ms, like I did, they add a nice crunch to the cookies.

-5. Bake for about 10-12 minutes, sometimes it takes even less than that, depending on your oven.
+5. Bake for about 7-9 minutes, sometimes it takes a bit more than that, depending on your oven.
 If baked for too long, they will be stone-hard.
 Cool on a wire rack.

 All done!
 Time to enjoy the cookies now.